shayakchemistry/DataSciencePrep/AlgoProject/README.md

 - Select the cheapest vertex that is connected to the growing spanning tree and is not in the growing spanning tree and add it into the growing spanning tree.
 This can be done using Priority Queues.
 Insert the vertices, that are connected to growing spanning tree, into the Priority Queue.
 - Check for cycles.
 To do that, mark the nodes which have been already selected and insert only those nodes in the Priority Queue that are not marked.

 In Prim’s Algorithm, we will start with an arbitrary node (it doesn’t matter which one) and mark it.
 In each iteration we will mark a new vertex that is adjacent to the one that we have already marked.
 As a greedy algorithm, Prim’s algorithm will select the cheapest edge and mark the vertex.
+This is demonstrated in Prim.cpp program.

 ##### Shortest Paths